 Serve: To facilitate hands-on engagement, students complete clinical hours for credit in approved health care agencies, including hospitals, assisted living and long-term facilities.
 Specific agencies include:

 Children’s National Medical Center

 City of Greenbelt – Assisted Living

 Heart to Hand

 MedStar Southern Maryland Hospital Center

 Veterans Administration Medical Center

-Join: In the spirit of collaboration and camaraderie, we offer two nursing student organizations.
+Join: In the spirit of collaboration and camaraderie, we offer the opportunity for students to join two nursing student organizations.
 The Student Nurse Association, a pre-professional organization open to all nursing and pre-nursing students, provides students opportunities in service learning, scholarships, student leadership and collaboration with faculty.
-We also host an undergraduate chapter of Chi Eta Phi Sorority, Inc., a national organization of professional nurses and nursing students with diverse cultural and educational backgrounds.
-Established in 2006, the Lambda Phi Beta is actively involved in the fight against health disparities in our community by promoting health education and disease prevention.
+The second organization is an undergraduate chapter of Chi Eta Phi Sorority, Inc., a national organization of professional nurses and nursing students of diverse, cultural and educational backgrounds.
+Established in 2006, the Lambda Phi Beta,the Chi Eta Phi chapter, is actively involved in the fight against health disparities in our community by promoting health education and disease prevention.
 The chapter also provides toiletries and canned goods to people in need and raises funds for health organizations.